 The location itself and the charm of the home of this age made us very excited to take on the project,” Eilis further elaborates.
 The Inn at Five Points, or the “Dollhouse” as Eilis and Jim lovingly refer their inn, was designed to bring not only a wonderful experience to their customers but also to Saratoga Spring’s local community.

-“Our goal is for our guests to feel comfortable and welcomed for them to enjoy Saratoga as we enjoy it.
-We want them to feel at home when they’re away from home and enjoy either a relaxing weekend away or a high octane weekend however you want to vacation is fine with us!
+“Our goal is for our guests to feel comfortable and welcomed them to enjoy Saratoga as we enjoy it.
+We want them to feel at home when they’re away from home and enjoy either a relaxing weekend away or a high octane weekend, however, you want to vacation, is fine with us!
 Come for the spa or to bet on the ponies we appreciate everyone who walks through our doors.”
 Eilis says with a smile.

 It is quite clear that for the Petrosino’s, Saratoga is their life.
 From retaining their inn’s rich historical site, bringing in new customers, and promoting local business, I would say no other couple loves this town more than they do.
 The best part is they wish for you to experience that love with them as well, so be sure to look up the Inn at Five Points when you decide to stop by Saratoga Springs.
 I know I will!